– Cellar cooling should maintain the cellar at 12°C, range 11-13°C.

 * Regularly clean evaporators and heat rejection coils to allow free airflow – that way they’ll run more economically.

-Qualitair now ceased trading but we stock suitable spare parts call on 01576 300531 to order If you have problems with Qualitair coolers we can help you, nationwide solutions to all beer cooling systems, Marstair stockists and installers helping keep your beer cool.
+Qualitair Invicta have now ceased production but we stock suitable spare parts call on 01576 300531 to order If you have problems with Qualitair coolers we can help you, nationwide solutions to all beer cooling systems, Marstair stockists and installers.
 All at Sale Prices.
 Ask for details for your pub cellar.
 01576 300531